htcondor/htcondor/docs/man-pages/condor_submit.rst

     This command is intended to help minimize the time wasted by jobs which may erroneously run forever.

-    This command currently only functions for the vanilla, docker, scheduler, local, and grid universes.

  max_retries = <integer>
     The maximum number of retries allowed for this job (must be non-negative).
 If the job fails (does not exit with the